Sirrine-Jonathan/storybook-source-link/README.md

 # Storybook Addon Source Link

 Provides a link to the story's source in the toolbar.
-Initialized with this [template](https://github.com/storybookjs/addon-kit).
-There you'll find specifics on development and release inside the `README.md`

 ## Usage

-Inside each story, include a parameters for your stories source code.
+Inside each story, include a parameter for your story's source code.

-in any `.stories.js` file:
+`*.stories.js`

 ```
 export default {